 In the Add Filter dialog box, select source and target data sources and fields.
 When you run the action from a specific mark on the source sheet, a filter is added to the target sheet that only includes values for the target field that match the source field.

 In the comparable houses example, if the Source Field and Target Field are both set to Beds, when you click a sheet link for a house with three bedrooms, the target worksheet shows only three-bedroom houses.

-If you are connected to a relational data source, you can add sheet links across data sources even if the field names are not exactly the same.
-For example, if one data source has a Latitude field while another has a Lat field, you can associate the fields using the drop down lists in this dialog box.
+If you are connected to a relational data source, you can add sheet links across data sources even if the field names don't match.
+For example, if one data source has a Latitude field while another has a Lat field, you can associate the fields using the drop down lists in the Add Filter dialog box.
 When using a multidimensional data source, the destination sheet must use the same data source as the source sheet, and the source and target field names must match.
-In Tableau, multidimensional data sources are supported only in Windows.
+(In Tableau, multidimensional data sources are supported only in Windows.)